mikelawrence/KiCad-Libraries/README.md

 # KiCad Libraries
 Mike Lawrence's custom KiCad libraries.
-These libraries try use the KiCad 5 Library Convention.
+These libraries try to use the [KiCad Library Convention](http://kicad-pcb.org/libraries/klc/).

 To use: define the following paths in KiCad (Preferences/Configure Paths...)